Santa Parades and Winter Festivals in Southeastern New Brunswick

 Winter Festivals in New Brunswick

-Wild Lights at the Magnetic Hill Zoo
+Wild Lights at the Magnetic Hill Zoo is an annual fundraiser that transforms the zoo into a sparkling wonderland in December.

-Uptown Sparkles & the Gingerbread Trail are must-attend December events in Saint John!
+Uptown Sparkles & the Gingerbread Trail are must-attend December events in Saint John.

 Shediac’s Winter Carnival starts at the end of January, with festival mascot Bonhomme Coueche arriving for Groundhog Day.